Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 Added by Paul Moran on July 31, 2015 at 6:30am — No Comments

 The service department tends to be the busiest place in a dealership, and service managers must stay in tune with what’s going on.
 While meetings and discussions can be useful, at times they only result in vague ideas the service staff never acts upon.
-Just like in any organization, a service…Continue
+Just like in any organization, a service department is only as good as its leader.
+Sometimes, you have to…Continue

 Added by Richard Holland on June 18, 2015 at 5:00am — No Comments

 As part of doing business in today’s fast-paced world, inevitably we all have to adopt new technology to make things run more efficiently.
 Whether it’s a CRM, a call-tracking system, or a new DMS, it’s not usually met with a big welcome from all employees when the time comes to implement it.
-Most people don’t like…Continue
+Most people don’t like change.
+Not necessarily because they are afraid of it, but…Continue

 Added by Richard Holland on May 14, 2015 at 9:00am — No Comments

 Last year, WestJet pulled off an elaborate scheme whereby flight passengers met with a virtual Santa at the gate to share any Christmas wishes.
 Upon arrival, these passengers were beyond delighted to discover the very gifts they had just wished for circling the baggage carousel.
-The whole caper was filmed and…Continue
+The whole caper was filmed and edited into a story that has been viewed by over 37 million people…Continue

 Added by Richard Holland on December 11, 2014 at 5:00am — No Comments

 Forget for a moment whether a sales consultant’s work area is messy, or if there are smudges on the windows.
-Let’s look a little closer at what a customer could see, hear…Continue
+Let’s look a little closer at what a customer could see, hear or feel when they interact with your dealership in any…Continue

 Added by Mike Gorun on November 18, 2014 at 5:30am — No Comments

 A few years ago, car dealers across the nation were caught in the net of a struggling economy.
 Fewer sales compounded by budget conscious customers caused many car dealerships to restructure their corporate operations, reduce staff and tighten their wallets.
-Many dealership owners, along with their manufacturers, were…Continue
+Many dealership owners, along with their manufacturers, were faced with downsizing or total elimination.
+In the midst…Continue

 Compared to even ten years ago, it seems that everyone is in a rush to get something done fast and with as little inconvenience as possible.
-The reality is - people have less time, which…Continue
+The reality is - people have less time, which means they demand more of businesses, including your…Continue

 Added by Richard Holland on October 23, 2014 at 5:30am — No Comments

 “The customer is always right” has been the trademark phrase used by businesses in the United States for decades.
-By and large, most reputable businesses believe this philosophy to some degree, and put policies and procedures in place to make sure that their customers are treated fairly and effectively…Continue
+By and large, most reputable businesses believe this philosophy to some degree, and put policies and procedures in place to make sure that their customers are treated fairly and effectively when concerns arrive.

 Added by Richard Holland on September 26, 2014 at 6:30am — No Comments